cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenLayer-tech-spec.md

 ### Watchers
 Some operations in EigenLayer are "**optimisitically rolled up**".
 This is a design pattern used where it is either impossible or infeasible to prove that some claim is true, but *easy to check a counterexample that proves the claim is false*.
 The general pattern is:
 1. A "rolled-up" claim is made, asserting that some condition is true.
 2. There is a "fraudproof period", during which anyone can *disprove* the claim with a single counterexample.
-If a claim is disproven, then the original claimant is punished in some way (e.g. by forfeiting some collateral or being slashed).
+If a claim is disproven, then the original claimant is punished in some way (e.g. by forfeiting some amount or being slashed).
 3. If the claim is *not* disproved during the fraudproof period, then it is assumed to be true, and the system proceeds from this assumption.

 **Watchers** are parties who passively observe these "rolled up" claims, and step in only in the case of an invalid or false claim.
 In such a case, an honest watcher will perform the fraudproof, disproving the claim.